launchflow/buildflow-docs/docs/features/autoscaling.md

 ## Configuring autoscaling

-You can get fine grained control of how autoscaling works by configuring either your [processor](../user-guides/processors/processor-config#autoscale-config) or your [node](../user-guides/nodes/node-config).
+You can get fine grained control of how autoscaling works by configuring either your [flow](../user-guides/flows/flow-options#autoscaling).